emmajanedrews/base-template/_posts/2017-10-31-these-5-books-can-help-you-develop-the-perfect-business-plan.md

 A lot of people have been asking me how to develop a great business plan.
 As I started writing down notes on the subject, I reflected on the steps I took to create my business plan and what it took to follow through on it.
 Today, I’d like to discuss this subject and also tell you about five books I believe will help your business.

 There are seven components I wrote down pertaining to the development of a great business plan.
 The first is to have a vision.
 You need to understand why it is you want your business to be successful.
-For some further reading on this point,\*\* I recommend checking out Simon Sinek’s “Start With Why.”\*\* This will help you develop the mission of your business, which will then carry through to helping you create a culture and energy that fits your vision.
+For some further reading on this point, **I recommend checking out Simon Sinek’s “Start With Why.”**&nbsp;This will help you develop the mission of your business, which will then carry through to helping you create a culture and energy that fits your vision.

 The next book I recommend is “The SWOT Analysis” by Lawrence G. Fine. **SWOT stands for strengths, weaknesses, opportunities, and threats**.
 The first two components are internal qualities you should examine within yourself, and the last two components refer to external factors.
 Thinking critically about these components will help you narrow down the purpose of your business and how you want to target that purpose.